uilianmengue/aws-s3-logs-splunk/README.md

 #### Bucket Policy

-Set the bucket policy below for permit lambda function to access your file.
+Set the bucket policy below for permit lambda function to access your files in S3 Bucket.

 ```
 {